 Treatment of Dental Disease

 Often pets’ teeth get beyond the point where dental chews or brushing will help; at this stage we recommend a professional cleaning.
 Cats need to be anaesthetised for this procedure.
-The procedure involves scaling and polishing their teeth, check the health of each individual tooth and removing any broken or rotten teeth.
+The procedure involves scaling and polishing their teeth, checking the health of each individual tooth and removing any broken or rotten teeth.